shermam/shermam.github.io/README.md

 I am a software developer.
 I graduated in IT at the Newton Paiva College in Belo Horizonte, MG - Brazil in 2013.

-Since the I have worked with these backend languages:
+Since then I have worked with these backend languages:

 - Java
 - C#